Wynn Vale

 Employment conditions in Wynn Vale demonstrate strong performance, ranking among the top 35% of areas assessed nationally

 Wynn Vale has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 2.5%, with an estimated employment growth of 1.1% over the past year (AreaSearch aggregation).
+Its unemployment rate is 2.5%, with an estimated employment growth of 1.1% over the past year, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, there are 4,375 residents in work.

-Limited local employment opportunities are indicated by Census working population vs resident population counts.
-Between September 2024 and September 2025, employment levels increased by 1.1%, labour force by 1.0%, reducing unemployment by 0.1 percentage points (AreaSearch analysis).
-In contrast, Greater Adelaide saw employment rise by 3.0% and unemployment fall by 0.1 percentage points.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, with a state unemployment rate of 4.0%.
-Nationally, the unemployment rate is 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia forecasts national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wynn Vale's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+In contrast, accommodation & food employs just 4.5% of local workers, below Greater Adelaide's 6.8%.
+The area appears to offer limited employment opportunities locally, indicated by the count of Census working population vs resident population.
+Between September 2024 and September 2025, employment levels increased by 1.1%, and labour force increased by 1.0%, resulting in unemployment falling by 0.2 percentage points.
+This contrasts with Greater Adelaide where employment rose by 3.0%, the labour force grew by 2.9%, and unemployment fell by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these projections to Wynn Vale's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment